Optimization of Algorithmic Errors in Analog Quantum Simulations: Discussion

 Current device precision capabilities may limit the ability to implement the time evolution methods that have been presented.
-To implement a sequence whose error grows as $\mathcal{O(\epsilon)}$, the device should have control of the pulse width at $\mathcal{O}(\epsilon^2)$ or better precision.
+To implement a sequence whose error grows as $\mathcal{O(\epsilon)}$, the device should have control of the pulse width at $\mathit{O}(\epsilon^2)$ or better precision.
 If such control is not possible, then the errors will wash out any algorithmic scaling assumed by this analysis.
-Because of this, it is important to consider the level of control the current devices have.
-Recently, ns level control has been demonstrated on a Rydberg system \cite{wurtz2023aquila}.
-This corresponds to $\epsilon^2 \sim \mathcal{O}(10^{-9})$, meaning sequences using $\epsilon \sim \mathcal{O}(10^{-5})$ can be supported.
+Because of this, it is important to consider the level of control that current devices have.
+Recently, nanosecond level control has been demonstrated on a Rydberg system \cite{wurtz2023aquila}.
+This corresponds to $\epsilon^2 \sim \mathit{O}(10^{-9})$, meaning sequences using $\epsilon \sim \mathit{O}(10^{-5})$ can be supported.
 This value of $\epsilon$ is shown by the dashed vertical line in Fig. \ref{fig:zz_norms}.
-Values of $\epsilon$ below this, indicating a higher level of control, would enable taking advantage of the complexity scaling of Trotter sequences such as the ones shown in Section \ref{sec:engineering_methods}.
-Because constant-field methods such as $\mathcal{C}_1$ do not require rapid switching of the magnetic field, they do not suffer from this limitation and may be more appealing for use on devices available today.
+Although constantfield methods such as $\mathcal{C}_1$ do not require rapid switching of the magnetic field, decreasing $\epsilon$ shortens the Floquet period, which makes the engineered time evolution more accurate.
+In other words, the level of control of the pulse width $\epsilon$ limits both types of time evolution engineering methods considered in this work.
+From Fig. \ref{fig:zz_norms}, it can be seen that at the level of control available today, $\mathcal{S}_2$ outperforms all other considered engineering methods.
+Unless the minimal pulse width $\epsilon \sim \mathit{O}(10^{-1})$, there is benefit to using higher-order formulas at the cost of rapid magnetic-field switching.